myschoolstory/DuckDuckImg/README.md

 # DuckDuckImg
 A gradio image scraper for DuckDuckGo.
+It's a super fast way to easily download images, whether it's for AI training or for downloading image data.